 Gil grew up without knowing anything about his parents.
 Even now we still know nothing about his mother.
 It's strongly suggested that his mother is Zantabraxus, the Warrior Queen of Skifander.

 Tarvekís father was murdered (by his own daughter) and like in Gilís case his mother is nowhere to be seen.
 It's suggested in the second novelisation that she was killed by Anevka.

 All of the children in Camp Weedonwantcha have been simply abandoned at the titular camp, with no plans to return for them.
 The kids are all left to their own devices without any adults, and more than a few of them have repressed their memories of their arrivals.

 Juniper in Shotgun Shuffle abandoned her son less than a week after he was born.
 Forcing her sister Ginger to adopt him.
 She chews her out for it later after claiming he's still her son.

-In Goodbye To Halos, Fenic's father abandoned her on another world.
-In the Gayborhood she lives in, she's not alone, many of the kids there were implied to have been abandoned by homophobic parents.
+In Goodbye to Halos, Fenic's father abandoned on another world.
+In the Gayborhood she lives in, she's not alone, many of the kids there were implied to have been abandoned by homophobic or transphobic parents.